 Sindibad Park is the only amusement park in Morocco.
-After being closed for many years, it has now reopened, offering a good place to take kids for a few hours.
+After being closed for many years, it has now reopened, offering a great place to take kids for a few hours.
 There are rides for smaller children and a small zoo.

-The slides, chutes, and pools of Tamaris Aquaparc make it a popular place for families and friends looking for somewhere to have fun and cool down on a hot summer’s day.
+The slides, chutes and pools of Tamaris Aquaparc make it a popular place for families and friends looking for somewhere to have fun and cool down on a hot summer’s day.